 Selecting the Review icon causes the Meter to display data frames previously stored using the Store/PurgeScan operation.
 After selecting Review, only the Review icon will remain lit from the Operation Icons.
 The Headings Icons, Parameter Digits, and the Units Icons will toggle between Screen 1, Screen 2 and Screen 3 for the first data frame in memory.
 The blinking Index Digits show the index of the displayed data frame.
 Each full set of stored data frames from a PurgeScan stabilization evaluation cycle can be identified by the initial Index Digit assigned and displayed by the Meter after PurgeScan was initiated by selecting Store.
-Press the review other data frames.
-Press the review the indexed data frame for erasure using the Clear operation.
+Press the f or 🕩 keys to review other data frames.
+Press 📼 to return to Screen 1.
+Pressing 🖬 selects the indexed data frame for erasure using the Clear operation.
 All data frames can be erased using the ClearAll operation.